hashicorp/packer-plugin-hashicups/.web-docs/components/builder/order/README.md

----
-description: >
-  The order builder is used to create used to create custom HashiCups order.
-page_title: Order - Builders
-nav_title: Order
----

-# HashiCups Order

 Type: `hashicups-order`

 The order builder is used to create used to create custom HashiCups order.
 A custom order is when you want to change